Radirgy: Reception

 IGN found the Dreamcast version of Radirgy to be challenging, but overall an average shooter.
 In a hands-on preview, IGN enjoyed the GameCube version.
 They found the game to not carry the depth of Ikaruga, another GameCube shooter, but still believed the game was "solid" especially for the retail price of $20.
 Kurt Kalata of Hardcore Gaming 101 wrote that the visuals and scoring system keep Radirgy fresh, but the appeal wears off and the game turns out as another "experimental shooter."
 He criticized the soundtrack and the lack of a two-player option.
 Aaron Kaluszka of Nintendo World Report reviewed the GameCube release and found the game to be average overall, but still a welcome addition to the system's library.
 Praise was given for the cel shaded design, sound, controls, and replay value.
 However, criticism was directed towards the level design, cases of slowdown, the graphical style for impeding gameplay, and game design choices which do little to define the game apart from other shooters.
 In terms of style, they placed the game "somewhere between cute-em-ups of the 16-bit era and more traditional shooters."
 Retro Gamer's Darran Jones called Radirgy an improvement over Chaos Field, and praised the game's scoring system, level design, and visuals.

+Sequels

+A sequel, Radirgy Noa, was released in 2009.
+Another title, Radirgy de Gojaru!, was released for the Nintendo 3DS in 2014 in Japan.
+Radirgy Swag was released for the Nintendo Switch in 2019.
+Radirgy 2 was released for the Nintendo Switch, PlayStation 4, and PlayStation 5 in March 2024.

+It was later released on February 25, 2010, in Japan for the Wii under the name Radirgy Noa Wii, distributed by LUCKY Co.
+LTD. It was also ported to the Xbox 360 on October 28, 2010, with new features, as Radirgy Noa Massive.
+A Microsoft Windows version was released on February 25, 2011, as part of the Milestone Sound Collection.